Lucian Wysocki: Early life

 Wysocki was born in West Prussia the son of a teacher.
 From 1905 to 1917 he attended volksschule in Gentomie (today, Gętomie) and a preparatory school in Marienwerder (today, Kwidzyn).
 Upon completing his education in April 1917, he volunteered for military service in the First World War.
 He saw action on both the eastern front and, from March 1918, the western front.
-He attained the rank of Unteroffizier (Corporal) in the 257th Reserve Infantry Regiment and earned the Iron Cross 2nd class.
+He attained the rank of Unteroffizier (corporal) in the 257th Reserve Infantry Regiment and earned the Iron Cross 2nd class.
 On 19 September 1918, he was taken prisoner by American forces, and was released from captivity in August 1919.
 He then served from October through December 1919 in the 3rd Infantry Regiment of the Reichswehr, the armed forces of the Weimar Republic.
 Returning to civilian life, he worked as a miner and a stonecutter in a quarry at Baesweiler.

 Peacetime SA and police career

 Wysocki became a member of the Nazi Party on 1 May 1929 (membership number 132,988).
 As an early member of the Party, he would later be awarded the Golden Party Badge.
 He had already joined the SA, the Party's paramilitary force, on 1 February of the same year.
 From 1930 to 1931 he served in the Party's local political organization in Essen.
 In October 1931 he was commissioned an SA-Sturmführer, and was promoted to SA-Sturmbannführer in January 1932.
-In July 1932 he was elected as a Nazi deputy to the Reichstag for electoral constituency 20, Cologne-Aachen, but lost his seat in the November 1932 election.
-After the Nazi seizure of power, he was returned to the Reichstag in March 1933 and would serve there until the end of the Nazi regime, switching to constituency 22, Düsseldorf-East, at the March 1936 election.
+In July 1932 he was elected as a Nazi deputy to the Reichstag for electoral constituency 20, Cologne–Aachen, but lost his seat in the November 1932 election.
+After the Nazi seizure of power, he was returned to the Reichstag in March 1933 and would serve there until the end of the Nazi regime, switching to constituency 22, Düsseldorf East, at the March 1936 election and constituency 23, Düsseldorf West, at the April 1938 election.

 In August 1933, Wysocki advanced to SA-Obersturmbannführer and, in November, to SA-Standartenführer.
 He commanded SA-Standarte 138, based in Duisburg, from August 1933 to August 1934 and also served as a City Councillor during that time.
 He then commanded SA-Standarte 171, headquartered in Wuppertal, until January 1937.
 At that time, he was placed in command of SA-Brigade 73 in Essen, remaining there through May 1940.
 In May 1937 he was promoted to SA-Oberführer, and in September 1937 he was named Police President of both Oberhausen and Mülheim an der Ruhr.
 He achieved his final SA rank of SA-Brigadeführer in January 1939, followed by his appointment as Police President of Duisburg the following November, a post he would retain until August 1941.